 Step 2: Apply a DIY or Store-Bought Cleaning Solution for Moss Removal

-If there is still moss left on your roof after you have completed the first phase, then you will need to apply a DIY or store-purchased cleaning solution for removal of moss to clear the rest of it.
+If there is still moss left on your roof after you have completed the first phase, then you will need to apply a DIY or store-purchased cleaning solution for the removal of moss to clear the rest of it.
 Luckily, there are several choices available at every home improvement or gardening shop.

 Once you’ve purchased this solution, you need to wait for a gloomy day to use it.
 This is because, if you do this on a dry day, the solution will evaporate, making it less successful.